ryan258/minion-news/readme.md

 - Transforms the news into a Minion-style parody
 - Converts the parody into HTML format
 - Provides a simple web interface to generate and display stories
+- Logs all generated parody stories for future reference

 ## Prerequisites